 Do you think taking care of plants requires hours and hours of time spent in dirt, following a watering schedule, choosing the right soil, and pruning flowers?
 Have your past endeavors into horticulture resulted in dried-up leaves or sad-looking stems?
 It’s happened to the best of us, but it doesn’t mean you need a green thumb to have some greenery at home.
 With basic maintenance, anyone can take care of these houseplants that are nearly impossible to kill.
 Plus, those terrariums are ready nice to see in any room.

 While you don’t have to have a degree in botany to keep these plants alive and thriving, you do need to do a few simple things.
 First is finding adequate space in your home or office with at least a decent amount of sunlight.
 Some of the plants will do great even when they aren’t placed in full sunlight all day, but put in an interior, dark corner of your home or office is not the ideal location.

 Make sure to have the right pot for your plant.
 If you’re buying them at a nursery or through one of the many online services, there is a good chance you already have the correct size.
-However, you want to make sure that you ask an expert when the plant may need to be moved to a bigger pot to allow it to grow even more.
+However, before you attempt to carefully repot your houseplant to a bigger container to allow further growth, you want to make sure that you ask an expert first.

 Bio Advanced advises, “In a too-large pot, soil dries slowly, making your plant more susceptible to root rot.
 When a plant is too large for its pot, it also has a tendency to tip over.
 In a too-small pot, soil dries so quickly that you’ll be challenged to water frequently enough.
 Your plant could become root-bound and exhibit stunted growth.”